Adorable Chocolate mice made using Almond Flour are healthy, no bake, vegan and gluten free and no bake - Perfect Halloween snack idea for kids!

 - Have a small bowl with about 1 teaspoon of water and a paper or kitchen towel handy.

-- Let brownie mice rest at room temperture for several hours or overnight to firm up.
+- Let chocolate mice rest at room temperture for several hours or overnight to firm up.

 Nutrition